ogupte/trope/README.md

 greeter.name; // 'Bertrand'
 greeter.sayHello(); // 'Hello, Bertrand!'
 ```
-You can also create new objects by calling the Trope directly as a function or constructor with `new`.
+New objects can also be created by calling the Trope as a function with or without the `new` operator.
 ```javascript
 greeter = Greeter.create('Bertrand');
 greeter = Greeter('Bertrand');